-Paine Schwartz Partners has a longstanding, well-documented record of integrating Environmental, Social, and Governance considerations at both the firm and portfolio company-level.
+PAINE SCHWARTZ PARTNERS has a longstanding record of integrating Environmental, Social, and Governance considerations at both the firm and portfolio company-level.

 We are committed to addressing real, imminent challenges in the global food and agribusiness sector by championing companies that deliver innovative and meaningful solutions that support:

-ESG and sustainability are key themes underpinning the global food and agribusiness sector.
+Paine Schwartz believes that ESG and sustainability are key themes underpinning the global food and agribusiness sector.
 Paine Schwartz adopts a thesis-driven approach to investing that includes careful consideration of these factors.
-Due diligence and screening processes are conducted alongside a third-party expert to properly assess any potential ESG risks and value creation opportunities.
+Due diligence and screening processes are conducted alongside a third-party expert to properly assess any potentially material ESG risks and value creation opportunities.

 Following the investment, our team monitors all portfolio companies to track progress while partnering closely with management teams to support initiatives and implement a strong corporate responsibility culture within the company.

 In addition to monitoring and reporting on year-over-year portfolio company ESG metrics, Paine Schwartz also consolidates that data into actionable items to drive ESG achievements for companies.
-Our objective is to ensure that over the hold period, real measurable changes are made in terms of improving our sustainability footprint in ways that are consistent with driving returns.
+Our objective is to support companies over the hold period to create measurable changes in terms of sustainability in ways that are also consistent with driving returns.

-At the time of exit, Paine Schwartz ensures that companies have fully integrated ESG frameworks that will remain intact during the period of transition.
-Potential issues are proactively addressed prior to exit, and significant value enhancement opportunities are identified for the road ahead.
+Paine Schwartz seeks to ensure that potentially material ESG issues are proactively evaluated prior to exit and significant value enhancement opportunities are identified for the road ahead.

-At Paine Schwartz Partners, we are committed to attracting and retaining the broadest talent, welcoming diverse perspectives and celebrating transparency.
-This cultivates an inclusive and respectful work environment where employees bring their true self to work every day.
+At PAINE SCHWARTZ PARTNERS, we are committed to attracting and retaining best-in-class talent, welcoming diverse perspectives, and celebrating transparency.
+We believe this cultivates an inclusive and respectful work environment where employees bring their true selves to work every day.

 TRANSPARENCY OF SUSTAINABILITY RISK POLICIES

-Paine Schwartz Partners (“PSP”) has a longstanding, well-documented record of integrating Environmental, Social, and Governance (“ESG”) considerations at both the firm and portfolio company-level.
+PAINE SCHWARTZ PARTNERS (“PSP”) has a record of integrating Environmental, Social, and Governance (“ESG”) considerations at both the firm and portfolio company-level.
 Sustainability risks are integrated into the investment decision-making process through the application of PSP’s ESG Policy and related procedures.

 PSP is a proud signatory to the Principles for Responsible Investment, the global leading proponent of incorporating ESG factors in investment decisions and processes.
 As a signatory, PSP commits to taking active ownership of ESG integration into its policies and practices, reporting on activities and advancements within the firm and portfolio-level, and promoting conscientious investment practices throughout the investment management industry.
 Together with other PRI signatories, PSP continues to adapt our investment activities to the changing imperatives impacting our companies, our communities, and our climate.